Sign up today to receive the latest information and helpful resources.

 - Infections

-- Heart rhythm problems (ventricular arrhythmias, atrial fibrillation and atrial flutter), heart failure and death
+- Heart rhythm problems (ventricular arrhythmias, atrial fibrillation, and atrial flutter), heart failure and death.

 - High blood pressure (hypertension)